influxdata/telegraf/plugins/inputs/gnmi/README.md

   ## redial in case of failures after
   redial = "10s"

+  # timestamp updates using the collector's time instead of the timestamp of the update
+  # use_local_timestamp = true

   ## enable client-side TLS and define CA to authenticate the device
   # enable_tls = true
   # tls_ca = "/etc/telegraf/ca.pem"